albsd/method-execution-paths/README.md

 - `Example.int foo()`

 ## Potential issues
 - If the window does not show up upon running the plugin, then go to View -> Tool Windows -> Method Execution Paths.

+## Contact
+Feel free to contact me at albertsandu1@gmail.com or A.A.Sandu@student.tudelft.nl